Shekha32/Python-PostgreSQL/README.md

-Execution of various queries to the database (PostgreSQL);
+Execution of various queries to the database (PostgreSQL).
 Python + SQL